Employees

 Health seminar

-To improve our employees’ health literacy and their own health company-wide, we post videos of health seminars by our industrial doctors, starting in FY2020.
+Since fiscal year 2020, to improve our employees’ health literacy, and improve and enhance the health of the entire workforce, we have been distributing videos of health seminars by our company’s industrial doctor, while holding e-learning classes for managerial employees (FY2023 saw 378 of the company’s employees attend the health seminars).
 For these videos, we utilize the results of the “Nidec Health Survey,” the annual survey on our employees’ health, to select topics requested by many employees and those directly linked to health-related issues (e.g. stiff shoulder, lower-back pain, sleeping, and quitting smoking).

 Health management